ethan-hawksley/ethan-hawksley/README.md

-Hi, I'm Ethan Hawksley, a CS student in the UK.
+Hi, I'm Ethan Hawksley, a CS student in the UK with a focus on systems programming and cybersecurity.
-I use Linux, write Rust, and enjoy cybersecurity.

 You can find me at [hawksley.dev](https://hawksley.dev)